Adventist Health Receives Top Leapfrog Hospital Safety Grade

 First published in the Nov.
-18 print issue of the Outlook Valley Sun.
+20 print issue of the Glendale News Press.

 Adventist Health Glendale received its 14th consecutive “A” Leapfrog Hospital Safety Grade for fall 2021 that recognizes the medical center’s achievements in protecting patients from harm and errors.